florence-bain/CRYP-3PO/traderunner/README.md

+# Download mysql

-# Create Database on user SQL running my sql command (Database name used = traderunner)
+# Create Database on user SQL running my sql command - call database 'traderunner'

 # Open my sql using mysql -u root command in the terminal

-# Run Command in mysql intergace - mysql > CREATE USER 'djangouser'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
+# Run Command in mysql interface -

+ - mysql > CREATE USER 'djangouser'@'%' IDENTIFIED WITH mysql_native_password BY 'password';

  - user : djangouser
  - password : password

- # Let the databae know that our user should have complete access to the database - run : mysql > GRANT ALL ON blog_data.* TO 'djangouser'@'%';
+ # Let the database know that our user should have complete access to the database - run :

+ - mysql > GRANT ALL ON traderunner_data.* TO 'djangouser'@'%';

- # mysql> FLUSH PRIVELEGES;
+ - mysql> FLUSH PRIVELEGES;

 # Amend Database settings in settings.py